ADHD and Stress

-It's not surprising that anyone living with ADHD might also experience stress.
+It's not surprising that anyone living with ADHD might also experience excessive levels of stress.
 ADHD symptoms, such as trouble focusing, short attention span, hyperactivity, and poor organizational skills, can be overwhelming.
 ADHD symptoms can lead to frustration and feelings of loss of control and hopelessness – a sure set-up for daily stress.
 ADHD may also be accompanied by other mental health conditions -- conditions that are also linked to stress including:

 Are these conditions secondary to ADHD or themselves causes of stress?
 No one knows for sure, but it's important to address stress, in addition to your ADHD.